Managed Search Help Center

-To upgrade from one major Solr release to a different one, the best practice is to:
+To upgrade from one major Solr release to a different one, the best practice is as follows:

 1. Your current deployment is deployment A.